madoe03/Master-Thesis/ISSPR_MD.md

 ![](ISSPR_MD_files/figure-gfm/unnamed-chunk-22-1.svg)<!-- --> Here we
 start “replay-ISSP 1& 2 -within”: N=3 mit Faktor stim_dur_ms
 (8.33-58.33, 7 levels).
 So who are the subjects that were tested in all three experiments?
 It’s 1-3 by the definition at the top!
-TO DO: do the above for unfiltered vs filtered conditions- change it for the two plots for the thesis!
-Mara Comment: Here I have no p\[GG\] values; also write it in the docs document (Final_MT)

-Richard: Well, yes, apparently there are too few subjects for assumption tests.
-You can state that no p\[GG\] were available and why.
-ORIGINAL

 ``` r
 # saccade experiments